Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-patterns.md

 right-hand grip.
 This should put you into a [left hammerlock] position with both hands in a [weird] position.

+#### Hustle whip leader inside pivot turn into handshake position

+A pattern that Howard Rodriguez taught me.

+The footwork and handwork are the same as a regular [hustle whip] up to step 4.
+On 5 and 6 go into a [right shoulder] position by brining your left hand to your right shoulder while still holding onto her right hand and while doing 0.5 turns clockwise (steps 2 and 3 in a salsa right turn).
+On 5&6 do another 0.5 turns (steps 2 and 3 and another 2 in a salsa right turn) as her right hand slides down your right shoulder and hand into a [handshake] position.

+A good pattern to do after this one is a [trusty left-side-pass].

 #### Reverse whip

 From an [open] hold, for steps 1 thru 4, do a right-side pass into [closed]